-Hill’s Prescription Diet N/D Canine dog food is not rated due to its intentional therapeutic design.
+Hill’s Prescription Diet N/D Canine canned dog food is not rated due to its intentional therapeutic design.

 Hill's Prescription Diet N/D Canine